ryanholt/content-model/style.md

 Sometimes, carefully outlined details are necessary for the reader to understand.
 In these situations, keep paragraphs and sentences short.
 Try breaking ideas is into bulleted lists and/or using subheads.

+Never copy and paste text from a brochure, report or other document as content for the web.
+Writing for the web should be created and structured differently.
+It should be concise and direct compared to other writing styles.

 ##FRIENDLY VOICE